 Our Inner Struggle

 However, this is merely our starting point.
 The turning point in life is the moment we realize that we are angelic souls in a physical casing.
 We are not physical beings attempting to have a spiritual experience, we are spiritual beings trying to uplift our physical experience.
-This is the central theme of Yom Kippur.

 There is a paradoxical relationship between the body and the soul: